Uclusion/uclusion-blog/_posts/2021-07-07-face-to-face.md

 ceremonies.
 Even if a development team takes all ceremonies as suggestions, they will still need the right asynchronous tool to explore alternatives.

-Being on a team with less self-organizing causes a multitude of career dangers.
-The projects of passive teams tend to fail, and that makes for a toxic environment.
-Both the technical and non-technical skills acquired in such an environment usually fall short of self-organized peers.

 **Self-organizing is not all or nothing.** With the right tool, each of the above ceremonies represents a different area that can be self-organized as code reviews usually are.

+Not self-organizing fails the demands of the future, and the technical and non-technical skills acquired fall behind.

-### Coding and Managing
+### Coding *and* Managing
 <img src="{{ site.baseurl }}/assets/images/diverge.jpg" alt="Diverge" style="width: 50%;" />

 You can have your technical skills and greater responsibility as well, but